 - blood in your urine or stools

-- vomiting, blood in vomit
+- vomiting and blood in your vomit

 - severe stomach pain

-- chest pain, rapid heartbeat
+- rapid heartbeat

-- yellowing of the skin and eyes (jaundice)
+- jaundice (yellowing of the skin and eyes)

 Warfarin: NSAIDs can actually enhance the impact of warfarin (Coumadin), a medication used to prevent or treat blood clots.
 That combination can lead to excessive bleeding.

-Other combinations can cause serious side effects, too.
-Cyclosporine is used to treat arthritis or ulcerative colitis.
+Cyclosporine: Cyclosporine is used to treat arthritis or ulcerative colitis.
 It is also prescribed for people who have had an organ transplant.
 Taking it with an NSAID can lead to kidney damage.

-Taking NSAIDs with low-dose aspirin can increase the risk of developing stomach ulcers.
-Bleeding within the digestive system may also be a problem if you take NSAIDs with selective serotonin reuptake inhibitors (SSRIs).
+SSRIs: Bleeding within the digestive system may also be a problem if you take NSAIDs with selective serotonin reuptake inhibitors (SSRIs).

 Some OTC medications, like acetaminophen (Tylenol) are good for relieving pain, but they don’t help with inflammation.
 If you can tolerate them, NSAIDs are probably the better choice for arthritis and other inflammatory conditions.